 1.00pm- 3.30pm every Monday (except Bank Holidays)

-This is a social session for eligible patients, family members and carers to attend.
-This session can be accessed on a drop-in basis and can be an easy way to find out more about Saint Catherine’s Services, or simply a way meet others who may be experiencing similar life changes to you.
-Hair and beauty sessions and a programme of wellbeing activities will run during the afternoon.
+This relaxed and friendly session is open to eligible patients, family members and carers and can be accessed on a drop–in basis – there is no need for a referral for this service.
+There is an opportunity to try out different craft activities and/or experience the benefits of relaxation/mindfulness.
+It can be an easy way to find out more about Saint Catherine’s Services, or simply to meet others who may be experiencing similar life changes to you.

 We are unable to offer transport for the above session.

 Please ask for further information about local transport options.

 At the Wellbeing Centre at Saint Catherine’s there is a supported full day service run by a nursing team and trained volunteers.
 On either day, patients can receive healthcare from a physiotherapist, occupational therapist, social worker, spiritual care coordinator, complementary therapist, counsellor and hospice doctors and nurses as appropriate to address their needs.